gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 The Hellinger distance ranges from 0 (indicating identical distributions) to 1 (indicating completely dissimilar distributions); smaller values suggest greater similarity.
 When using the Hellinger distance in machine learning, you would typically compare it to a threshold or use it as part of a larger evaluation or decision-making process, depending on the specific task or application.

+Once you have two probability distributions as input, you can utilize the [hellinger](https://tedboy.github.io/nlps/generated/generated/gensim.matutils.hellinger.html) method from the gensim package.

 ## Mann-Whitney U-Rank Test
 The Mann-Whitney U test, also known as the Mann-Whitney-Wilcoxon test, Wilcoxon rank-sum test, or Wilcoxon-Mann-Whitney test, is a non-parametric statistical test used to determine whether two independent groups come from the same population or have significantly different distributions.
 It is a valuable tool in machine learning for comparing two groups or samples when the assumptions of normality or equal variances, required for parametric tests like the t-test, are not met.